Unprecedented ransomware attack a nightmarish 'wakeup call'

 Microsoft believes that government agencies like the CIA hoarding software flaws and keeping them secret contributed to WannaCry.

-While Microsoft has patched up the vulnerabilities in newer versions of Windows, that left computers running older software still open to attack.
-And guess what?
-A lot of people still use Windows XP.
+While Microsoft patched vulnerabilities in newer versions of Windows, computers running older software were left open to attack.
+Guess what?
+A lot of people still use Windows XP, which was first released in 2001.
 Likewise, if you don't have a licensed version of Windows (that is, if you stole it), you may not have the necessary patches to protect you.

-The effectiveness of WannaCry underscores the fact that many of these computers are using older software and haven't been updated or patched.
+The effectiveness of WannaCry underscores the fact that many computers are using older software and haven't been updated or patched.
+More people in the world use some version of Windows on their desktops and laptops than any other operating system.

 "As we look at the overall cybersecurity posture of the country, we have to look at the way we manage old platforms and better protect them," said Mark Testoni, CEO of security software company SAP NS2.

-A survey among 24,225 people in 23 countries showed that a majority of people wouldn't know what to do if they were hit by ransomware, either.
+A survey conducted earlier this year of 24,225 people in 23 countries showed that the majority of computer users wouldn't know what to do if they were hit by ransomware, either.
 The survey, conducted by the United Nations, the Internet Society and the Centre for International Governance Innovation, found that 41 percent of ransomware victims ended up paying the ransoms.
 Nine out of 10 victims who paid up got their devices back.

 "Ransomware attackers have discovered that they don't have to steal or destroy your data to enrich themselves, they just have to hold it hostage," Fen Osler Hampson, director of global security at CIGI said.